ABHIRAM-CREATOR06/Number-Conversion-Calctor/README.md

 - Triangle
 - Circle
 - Regular polygon with n side

 and ability to convert into various units

 ## Project Structure

 - `src/`
   - `main.rs`: The main entry point of the application.
   - `arithmetic.rs`: A module containing functions for arithmetic operations.
+  - `area.rs`: A module containing functions for area calculations.

 ## Dependencies